RaunakDiesFromCode/kickstrt-ui/README.md

+# BETA: I will update it on a daly basis

 # Kickstrt UI

 A lightweight, developer-first React + TypeScript component library built with Vite.
 Kickstrt UI offers a fast, no-bloat set of reusable UI primitives and dev-friendly component showcases for rapid prototyping and production-ready interfaces.